rgb-archive/spec/RGB_protocol_specification.md

 * a list of triplets made with:
 	* color of the token being transacted
 	* amount being transacted
-	* either an UTXO to send an *UTXO-Based* transaction or an index which will bind those tokens to the corresponding output of the transaction *spending* the colored UTXO.
+	* either an UTXO in the form (TX_hash, index) to send an *UTXO-Based* transaction or an index which will bind those tokens to the corresponding output of the transaction *spending* the colored UTXO.
 * a free field to pass over transaction meta-data that could be conditionally used by the asset contract to manipulate the transaction meaning (“meta-script");

 In order to help a safe and easy management of the additional data required by this feature, the dark-tag can be derived from the BIP32 derivation key that the payee is using to generate the receiving address.